TeamHackDroid/google_droid_manifest/Readme.md

 This is custom ROM for Ancora (Samsung Galaxy W GT-i8150) based on AOSP with Google Launcher and all other apps from Google.

 ## Installation
-To install this ROM to your ancora device, you need to have device rooted (see the guide on [Xda](1)).
+To install this ROM to your ancora device, you need to have device rooted (see the guide on [Xda][xda]).

 Then download the zip file from one of tags on this repo and copy it to your phone (the best is sdcard).
 Then reboot your phone to the RECOVERY mode.